isohrab/RLHF-Hackathon/readme.md

 ### DPO
 Notebook `03_DPO_with_unsloth` demonstrates how to use the DPO technique with the TRL library.
 It shows how to prepare the dataset for the LLM chat format and the DPOTrainer function.

+## PPO
+The notebook `04_PPO` demonstrates how to use the PPO technique with the TRL library.
+In this notebook, we will show you how to perform RLHF using a reward model with GPT-2 as the base model.

 ## Acknowledgement
 This Hackathon is part of the MHP internal Hackathon event series.